pacs-course/pacs-examples/Examples/src/Odr/README.md

 Secondly, you should never write two function templates with the same name and parameters. **The use of namespaces may also help to avoid name clashes.**

-Thirdly, a good rule is that you include in the header file where you declare a function or a class makes use of a template function the definition of the functiontemplate, even when it is not strictly necessary.
+Thirdly, it is a good rule to include where you declare a function or a class that makes use of a template function the header file containing the definition of the function template, even when it is not strictly necessary.
 Indeed, try to uncomment the `#include` statements in `fun.hpp` and `fun2.hpp` and see what happens.
 Now, the main does not even compile!
 Why?
 Well the compiler finds two definition of the same function template, and this is an error!.
-Relaxing the ODR rule applies to instances of function templates (i.e. template functions) not the the template itself!
+Relaxing the ODR rule applies to instances of function templates (i.e. template functions) not to the function template!

-With this safety net you now know that you have a problem to sort out: you have to change the name of one of the two functions (or use namespaces to separate them).
+With this safety net, the compiler error tells you that you have a problem to sort out: you have to change the name of one of the two functions (or use namespaces to separate them).

-#What do I learn here?#
+# What do I learn here? #
 - Some technical details of the ODR rule;
 - That you must be careful about name clashes, use long and significant names, and use namespaces;
 - A little advice that may help avoiding this nasty situation (which anyway will not happen if you follow the previous rule).